1. The AIPS Sport Media Awards 2021 are open to professional journalists, whether directly employed or freelancers.

 The Jury will base its deliberations on nominations put forward by the AIPS Executive Committee.
 The AIPS Executive Committee is charged with shortlisting ten potential candidates for each award category for consideration by the Jury.
-The Jury will select from the nominations three finalists who will be invited to the final awards ceremony in 2021.
+The Jury will select from the nominations three finalists who will be invited to the final ceremony in 2022.

 By submitting your entry, you confirm that you have read and agree to the terms below (“Rules”).